dgdeakin/dgdeakin/README.md

 # Hi there, I'm Dev Gurung 👋

-Welcome to my GitHub!
+Welcome to this GitHub!
 This space holds the code for Mobile and Web App Development, featuring demo applications prepared during workshop sessions and pre-prepared lesson versions.

-> ⚠️ **Disclaimer:** This is an unofficial resource created for workshop demonstrations.
+> ⚠️ **Disclaimer:** This is an unofficial resource.

 ### 🛠️ Main Platforms & Tech Stack
 * **Mobile Development:** Android App Development (Java)